Liban45/Web-App-DevOps-Project/README.md

    - Triggers an alarm when the used disk percentage exceeds 90%.
    - Configuration: Checks every 5 minutes with a loopback period of 15 minutes.
    - Significance: Proactively detects and addresses potential disk issues.
-    - Response: Investigate the root cause of high disk usage and consider scaling storage resources or optimizing data storage.
+    - Response: Investigate the root cause of high disk usage and consider scaling storage resources or optimising data storage.

 2. **CPU and Memory Usage Alerts:**
    - Alerts trigger when CPU or memory usage exceeds 80%.
    - Configuration: Ensures notification when critical resource levels are approached.
-    - Response: Assess application resource demands and consider scaling resources or optimizing application performance.
+    - Response: Assess application resource demands and consider scaling resources or optimising application performance.

 By implementing these monitoring strategies and response procedures, the operational efficiency of the AKS cluster is maintained, ensuring smooth operation and prompt issue resolution.